-- Do not overcook: A quick hot sear will create a flavorful browned crust, and undercooking by just a minute will reduce the fear of going too far.
-The best texture comes with just a few minutes of contact on the heated surface, to medium-rare doneness.
+- Do not overcook.
+A quick hot sear will create a flavorful browned crust, and undercooking by just a minute will reduce the fear of going too far.
+The best texture comes with just a few minutes of contact on the heated surface and results in medium-rare doneness.
 Skirt steak is thin and lean, so going past medium-rare or medium doneness will yield an extremely dry and chewy steak.

 - Cook it hot!
 Cook it fast with high heat, instead of low heat for slow cooking.
 There is not much connective tissue in skirt steak.
 Fattier cuts of meat with lots of connective tissue fare better when cooked over low heat for long periods of time, because the low-and-slow method helps to break down connective tissue.
 That’s not an issue with skirt steak.

 No more than 30 minutes is needed for marinating time so that the taste does not overpower the beef.
 Instead, serve with some additional sauce for dipping or topping.
-Make sure to dry the meat after marinating (before cooking).
+Make sure to dry the meat after marinating and before cooking.

 If I ever have leftovers, I always look forward to the next morning's breakfast, so I can enjoy it with over-easy eggs, sliced avocados, and sautéed spinach.

 - Skewered Skirt Steak

 - Steak Salad

 Watch How to Cook a Skirt Steak